-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-Rivka Galchen’s “The Late Novels of Gene Hackman” was originally published in the December 9, 2013 issue of The New Yorker.
+Click here to read the story in its entirety on The New Yorker webpage.
+T. Coraghessan Boyle’s “The Relive Box” was originally published in the March 17, 2014 issue of The New Yorker.

 Click for a larger image.

 New fiction up!
 We’ll have our thoughts here shortly.
 In the meantime, feel free to comment below.